 Are you on track?
 How will you know?
 Evaluate often—but simply.
 Do not wait until the end of the quarter, like school grades.
 Instead, assess your progress at least monthly.
 What do you check?
 Focus on your North Star essentials.
 Schedule 30 minutes once per month.
 Then, for fun, challenge yourself to complete it in 20.
 Record this time in your calendar now, for the next twelve months.

 Jackie sets up a monthly chart that she sends to her board and shares it with her staff.
 It takes her an hour to develop and fifteen minutes a month to complete it.
 She measures and reports on her North Star essentials.
-As the year continues, she adds details: the amount of time invested with donors individually, the number of telephone calls made, whether successful or not.
-She also includes an “ask for money” — indicating conversations that proceeded deep enough to request funding.
+As the year continues, she adds details: the amount of time invested with donors individually, the number of telephone calls made, and whether the calls were successful or not.
+She also includes an “asked for money,”—indicating conversations that proceeded deep enough to request funding.
 The staff copies her model and creates similar charts.
-Not only does this keep them on track, but also it changes the conversations in the organization.
-They focus on mission and funding, instead of budget fears.
+This keeps them on track.
+It changes the organization’s conversations.
+They now focus on mission and funding instead of budget fears.

-By mid-year, Jackie’s non-profit organization doubles its requests for grants.
+By mid-year, Jackie’s nonprofit organization had doubled its requests for grants.
 One funded grant provides resources to reach fifty new paying customers.
 The consultant’s recommendations regarding earned revenue are underway.
-She and Jackie continue to explore ideas and small important changes.
+She and Jackie continue to explore ideas and make small vital changes.
 While Jackie never dedicates as much time as she wants to individual donors, her hours are greater and more consistent now.
 The mailing list and volunteers continue to grow.

 To fulfill your plan or any great endeavor, you must learn more.
 For example, if you seek corporate sponsorship, identify the industries most likely to sponsor your efforts.
 Talk to people in that industry.
 Read their trade journal.
 Subscribe to e-newsletters that focus on sponsorship activities.
 More generically, gain knowledge for now and in the future.
 How do others obtain a source of funding?
 What has succeeded?
 Obtain new knowledge, think, and decide how you apply it.

 As the swift-moving stream of information flows by her, Jackie reads, highlights, and takes notes on everything about individual giving that crosses her desk.
-At yearend, she has a notebook full of tips that she is using and an idealist about growing a culture of philanthropy.
+At year-end, she has a notebook full of tips that she is using and is an idealist about growing a culture of philanthropy.

 Do you need help with this?
 Most groups don’t.
-Many do need to slow down, appreciate their accomplishments, and thank (again) everyone who helped.
-The destination is lovely, but the journey is important, too.
+YOu might if you never slow down and appreciate your accomplishments, and thank (again) everyone who helped.
+The destination is lovely, but the journey is essential, too.